elixir-cloud-aai/cookiecutter-python/{{ cookiecutter.project_name_dashed }}/README.md

 > need to be pulled and dependencies installed.
 However, once set up, activating
 > the environment is fast.

-#### envrc

-Our project uses [envrc][direnv] to manage environment variables.
-You will find `.envrc.example` in root of the project and optionally in subdirectories.
-Please create a copy of the file and rename it to `.envrc`.
-Fill in the confidential environment variable in the files if needed and run the following command to activate the environment variables:
+#### Setting environment variables (direnv)

+Our project uses [.envrc files][direnv] to manage environment variables.
+Wherever such a file is required across the project tree, you will find a `.envrc.template` file that contains the necessary variables and helps you create your own personal copy of each file.
+You can find the locations of all `.envrc.template` files by executing `find . -type f -name \.envrc\.template` in the root directory.
+For each, create a copy named `.envrc` in the same directory, open it in a text editor and replace the template/example values with your own personal and potentially confidential values.

+**Warning:** Be careful not to leak sensitive information!
+In particular, **never** add your secrets to the `.envrc.template` files directly, as these are committed to version control and will be visible to anyone with access to the repository.
+Always create an `.envrc` copy first (capitalization and punctuation matter!), as these (along with `.env` files) are ignored from version control.

+Once you have filled in all of your personal information, you can have the `direnv` tool manage setting your environment variables automatically (depending on the directory you are currently in and the particular `.envrc` file defined for that directory) by executing the following command:

 ```sh
 direnv allow
 ```

-> **Note**: Make sure to have `direnv` installed on your system.
+> **Note**: Make sure you have `direnv` installed on your system.
 Follow the
 > instructions on the [official website][direnv] to install it.
+If you are using
+> [Dev Containers](#dev-containers), your development environment will have
+> `direnv` available and ready to use.

 ## Contributing